ridulfo/porta/README.txt

 Features:
 ---------
-- censored mode for writing in public
+- censored mode for writing in public places
+- one file at a time
 - centered text
-- one file at a time
+- append only

 Build Instructions:
 -------------------